Vasant Purushottam Kale

 Vasant Purushottam Kale, popularly known as Va Pu, was a Marathi writer.
 He wrote more than 60 books.
 His well-known works include Partner, Vapurza, Hi Waat Ekatichi, and Thikri.
-He was a famous story-teller and had over 1600 stage-shows (कथाकथन) in the theatres.
-He was the first writer to come in form of audio cassettes.
+He was a famous story-teller and had over 1600 stage-shows in the theatres.
+He was the first writer to come in form of audio cassettes.He also played violin and harmonium.
+He was also fond of photography.